Azure/azure-event-hubs-spark/docs/spark-streaming-eventhubs-integration.md

   // end your transaction
 }
 ```

+## Managing Throughput

+When you create an Event Hubs namespace, you are prompted choose how many throughput units you want for your namespace.
+A single **throughput unit** (or TU) entitles you to:

+- Up to 1 MB per second of ingress events (events sent into an event hub), but no more than 1000 ingress events or API calls per second.
+- Up to 2 MB per second of egress events (events consumed from an event hub).

+With that said, your TUs set an upper bound for the throughput in your streaming application, and this upperbound needs to
+be set in Spark as well.
+In Spark Streaming, this is done with the `maxRatePerPartition` (or `maxRatesPerPartition` for
+per partition configuration).

+Let's say you have 1 TU for a single 4-partition Event Hub instance.
+This means that Spark is able to consume 2 MB per second
+from your Event Hub without being throttled.
+Your `batchInterval` needs to be set such that `consumptionTime + processingTime
+< batchInterval`.
+With that said, if your `maxRatePerPartition` is set such that 2 MB or less are consumed within an entire batch
+(e.g. across all partitions), then you only need to allocate one second (or less) for `consumptionTime` in your `batchInterval`.
+If `maxRatePerPartition` is set such that you have 8 MB per batch (e.g. 8 MB total across all partitions), then your `batchInterval`
+then your `batchInterval` must be greater than 4 seconds because `consumptionTime` could be up to 4 seconds.

 ## Deploying
 As with any Spark applications, `spark-submit` is used to launch your application.